 Parvovirus in dogs is a viral illness that is highly contagious.
-The virus can exhibit itself in two formations:
+The virus can exhibit itself in two forms:

 - The intestinal form